 The Corporation's wholly-owned subsidiary, MLC I, a limited liability company formed under the laws of the State of Delaware, is a U.S. entity that owns a majority of the investment portfolio holdings.
-The Corporation's wholly-owned subsidiary, MLC US Holdings LLC, a limited liability company formed under the laws of the State of Delaware, is a U.S. entity that holds the Corporation's investments in ML Management and MLCSC Holdings Finance LLC and the interest in the SCIM Facility and the SCIM Services Agreement.
-The Corporation's indirect wholly-owned subsidiary, ML Management, is a limited liability company formed under the laws of the State of Delaware that has entered into the monitoring agreement pursuant to which, among other things, ML Management receives a fee for providing monitoring services in respect of certain investments managed by BC Partners.
-ML Management also acquired the assets sold by the GARS Sellers pursuant to the GARS Transaction.
-The Corporation's indirect wholly-owned subsidiary, MLCSC Holdings Finance LLC, is a limited liability company formed under the laws of the State of Delaware that holds the Corporation's indirect acquisition of a 21.4% equity stake in SCIM.
-The Corporation's indirect wholly-owned subsidiary, MLCSC Holdings LLC, is a limited liability company formed under the laws of the State of Delaware that holds a 21.4% equity stake in SCIM.
+The Corporation's wholly-owned subsidiary, US Holdings, a limited liability company formed under the laws of the State of Delaware, is a U.S. entity that holds 100% of the equity in each of ML Management and MLCSC Holdings Finance and holds the interest in the SCIM Facility and the SCIM Services Agreement.
+The Corporation's indirect wholly-owned subsidiary, ML Management, is a limited liability company formed under the laws of the State of Delaware, is registered as an investment adviser with the United States Securities and Exchange Commission under the Investment Advisors Act of 1940, as amended, and is registered to act in an investment advisory role for clients in the United States.
+ML Management has entered into a monitoring agreement pursuant to which, among other things, ML Management receives a fee for providing monitoring services in respect of certain investments managed by BC Partners.
+ML Management also acquired the assets sold by the GARS Sellers pursuant to the CLO Acquisition and the assets sold by CIA pursuant to the Capitala Acquisition.
+ML Management is also an investment adviser for a meaningful portion of Ability's assets.
+The Corporation's indirect wholly-owned subsidiary, MLCSC Holdings Finance, is a limited liability company formed under the laws of the State of Delaware that holds the Corporation's indirect interest in MLCSC Holdings LLC and entered into a credit facility of \$5.3 million in connection with the Corporation's indirect acquisition of a 21.4% equity stake in SCIM.
+The Corporation's indirect wholly-owned subsidiary, MLCSC Holdings LLC, is a limited liability company formed under the laws of the State of Delaware that currently holds a 24.99% equity stake in SCIM.
+The Corporation's wholly-owned subsidiary, Ability, a company formed under the laws of Nebraska, operates the Corporation's insurance business and is a Nebraska domiciled insurer and reinsurer of long-term care policies.
 There are currently no other operations in any other foreign jurisdictions other than specified above.